RoySrijeet/LinkPrediction/README.md

-# LinkPrediction
-Recommendation system with link prediction techniques
+# Movie Recommendation Approach with Link Prediction

 - MovieLens 1 Million Dataset
 - For details, refer to the documentation